 Our representatives, leaders, and companies sit around the table to negotiate the lot on offer.
 The more prolific the product, the greater need there is for resources to feed the result.
 Who sustains, who deprives, determines those who have the most leverage and those who survive.
 Who are we if we are not of country and family dependent on Earth in kind?
 What is Earth, if starved of biodiversity and ethical husbandry?

 The threat of an alien invasion, broadside, along with the massive increase in population, has become ever more embroiled.
 You’re right; I’m wrong!
 Good, now get in line, bigot!
-However life comes, whatever shape, corporate, consumer, evolved, unevolved, our domination, a tidal wave of given authority, sweeps across millennia, century to century.
+Whatever disguise, whichever shape, developed in coming forward, our domination, a tidal wave of given authority, sweeps across millennia, century to century.

 From the oldest Empire, Akkadian, to the Vikings, Phoenicians, Greeks, Egyptians, Alexandrians, to Achaemenid, the First Persian Empire, the imperial way set the teachings and beliefs in motion for one person to overrule the other.
 Our ancestral line, with its autocratic ruling, as you taught us so eloquently all those years ago, is closer to home, well documented, and if we care to look pivotal to our collective coding today.